Developing leaders on our largest scale yet

 “They can make the difference for their own lives, for their family, for their communities and their country.
 They, through the process of becoming a man or women of their word, can set a vision for their own lives and also for these bigger goals and visions that imagine1day has been a part of for 10 years.”

-A decade ago, imagine1day set a big goal: that by 2030, all Ethiopian children have access to quality education free of foreign aid.
+A decade ago, imagine1day committed itself to ensuring quality education in Ethiopia.
 Over the next three days we are developing a collective of leaders and taking a bold step closer towards making that day a reality.